Florida black bear: Abundance and range

 Before Florida was settled by Europeans, black bears occupied all of the Floridan mainland, and even the upper Florida Keys, with a population of around 11,000.
 The current range is 45% of the historic Florida range, as well as in southern Alabama, southern Georgia and southern Mississippi.
 Most major populations of Florida black bears live on or near public lands.
 These include Ocala National Forest, Big Cypress National Preserve, Apalachicola National Forest, Osceola National Forest and Okefenokee National Wildlife Refuge.
 A study of the Okefenokee-Osceola population found over 500 bears in each of the two study areas.
 There is no way to know the exact number of black bears that exist in Florida, although scientific methods provide a range of statistical estimates within which they are 95% confident.
 A statewide population estimate was conducted in 2014 and 2015 before the hunt.
 FWC estimated there were close to 4,000 bears from results of spatially explicit mark-recapture methods.
 They exist within seven subpopulations, which are genetically and geographically isolated.
 Bear range has expanded over the last several decades and the recent abundance estimates are higher than those created in 2002 but some citizens fear that habitat continues to be destroyed and believe that their numbers are dwindling.

 Diet

 Florida black bears are omnivores.
 Their diet consists of 80 percent plants, 15 percent insects, and 5 percent animal matter.
 Usually, the animal matter consists of carrion and is found by scavenging.
 Their diet varies greatly with the seasons, likely because many of their preferred species of flora and fauna are seasonal.
 In the spring, they mainly consume Sabal palmetto, Thalia geniculata, Sus scrofa, Bombus bimaculatus and Camponotus species.
-In the summer, they primarily eat Serenoa repens, Ilex glabra, Rubus species, Phytolacca rigida, Vaccinium species, Camponotus species, and Anisomorpha buprestoides.
+In the summer, they primarily eat Serenoa repens, Ilex glabra, Rubus species, Phytolacca rigida, Vaccinium species, Camponotus species, Anisomorpha buprestoides and the eggs of Alligator mississippiensis.
 In the fall, they eat Serenoa repens, Ilex glabra, Nyssa biflora, Vespula species, Apis mellifera, and Dasypus novemcinctus.